tazwar70/WDD/README.md

  4. Added profile pictures and brushed up layouts.
 Added more posts.
  5. Added missing buttons to the new posts.
 Added a new post with a responsive gallery.
 Plus a responsive action button for messenger.
  6. Added a dropdown menu to the settings.
  7. Changed the gallery to a scroll view insted.
-Made minor text adjustments.
+Made minor text adjustme.
+ 8. Personal Page Section Added